-Continuation Variation of DAPs by the OfS TEC Partnership is awarded further DAPs which are probationary.
+Risk Type Risk Risk Description Potential Material Impact to Students Likelihood (1 is Low, 4 is high) Impact (1 is low, 4 is high) Risk Level (1 is low, 16 is high) Mitigating Actions where risk is above moderate.
+Date of next review Continuation Variation of DAPs by the OfS TEC Partnership is awarded further DAPs which are probationary.
 Development of new courses that meet local needs.
 Revalidation of existing provision to DAPs held by the Partnership.
-3 2 6 SPP - due to potential to revalidate courses to own DAPs, 3.3 and 3.4 28.02.2021 Continuation Loss of Tier 4 License for international students TEC Partnership can no longer deliver courses to international students.
+3 2 6 SPP - due to potential to revalidate courses to own DAPs, 3.3 and 3.4 28.02.2024 Continuation Loss of Tier 4 License for international students TEC Partnership can no longer deliver courses to international students.
 International students will not be able to continue their studies with TEC Partnership.
-2 3 6 SPP - 3.6, 3.12 & 4.2 28.02.2021 Continuation & Quality Future Provider Merger TEC Partnership merges with another Further Education Provider.
+2 3 6 SPP - 3.8, 3.14 & 4.2 28.02.2024 Continuation & Quality Future Provider Merger TEC Partnership merges with another Further Education Provider.
 No expected impact for students in the short term.
-3 2 6 n/a 28.02.2021 Continuation & Quality Course changes TEC Partnership makes a material change to a course either through modification or replacement.
+1 2 2 n/a 28.02.2024 Continuation & Quality Course changes TEC Partnership makes a material change to a course either through modification or replacement.
 Students cannot complete course that was originally promised to them, impacting potential graduate opportunities.
-3 3 9 SPP - 3.5, 3.6, 3.7, 3.8, 3.9 & 4.2 28.02.2021 Quality No longer being able to deliver a material component of a course.
-Loss of key teaching staff, inability to recruit new staff with required specialisms. (see SPP 2.12) Students will not receive timetabled sessions or the necessary information to complete assessments.
-3 4 12 SPP - 3.5, 3.10 & 4.2 28.02.2021
+3 3 9 SPP - 3.5, 3.6, 3.7, 3.8, 3.9 & 4.2 28.02.2024